gmgeo/osmic/CONTRIBUTING.md

+# How to request icons
+New icons may be requested via GitHub issues.
+Please search through existing issues first to see if your request is not already covered.
+Please also limit issues to a single icon or a small number of very closely related icons.

 # How to contribute

 Osmic uses "Fork & Pull" for contributions (see https://help.github.com/articles/using-pull-requests).
 Both adjustments and improvements to existing icons as well as new icons are welcome.

+Please limit new icon pull requests to one icon each unless they are very closely related in concept and design.

 ## Legal aspects